 Before ever even graduating law school, I tried my first criminal case in front of Judge Michael Denton in Travis County Court at Law No. 4.
 I was in my second year of law school, when I prosecuted my first case in front of a judge and jury.
-Just prior to my third year of law school, I clerked for the Texas Court of Criminal Appeals in Austin - the highest court in Texas for criminal appellate cases.
-That experience - dealing with death penalty appeals and other criminal appeals - gave me an understanding that what happens in a courtroom has the potential to go on through the appellate system if a case is not handled correctly at the trial court level.
+Just prior to my third year of law school, I clerked for the Texas Court of Criminal Appeals in Austin - the highest court in Texas for criminal appeals.
+This gave me a real-world understanding that what happens in a courtroom has the potential to go on through the appellate system if a case is not handled correctly at the trial court level.

 Appointed attorneys are a noble lot, to be sure.
 However, it is no less noble to assist a client who has chosen to pay for their own defense.
 So what do you get, when you pay me to represent you?
 You get to reach out to me via phone, text, or email - day or night.
 You get meetings with me at my office for in-depth explanations of what is going on with your case and what the possibilities are.
-I routinely meet with clients in the evening hours or on the weekends, in order to accomodate the client and/or client's family's needs.
+I routinely meet with clients in the evening hours or on the weekends, in order to accommodate the client and/or client's family's needs.
 In short - you are paying for my attention, time, care, and concern.
+You will only deal with me with regard to your case - no "call my assistant" in my office.

 Do you want a lawyer who is paid a bare minimum by the government?
 Or do you want an attorney who is paid for by you and who is hired by you to devote their time and attention to you?